Windsor to Toronto: Exciting sports, events and entertainment

 Toronto Caribbean Carnival

-An epic event showcasing the best of Caribbean culture, music and food (July 31–August 4, 2025).
+An epic event showcasing the best of Caribbean culture, music and food (July 30–August 3, 2026).

 Where to eat and drink

 As one of the world’s most multicultural cities, Toronto is also one of the best places on the planet for people who love good food and drink.
-With over 7,500 restaurants and over a dozen craft breweries, you’ll never run out of great food and drink options in this city.
+With thousands of restaurants and over a dozen craft breweries, you’ll never run out of great food and drink options in this city.

 Follow your appetite to flavours from around the world in Toronto’s Greektown, Chinatown, Little India or Little Italy.
-There are also pockets of the city that have flourished into foodie destinations like the Distillery District, the Ossington Strip and the Yorkville neighbourhood.
+There are also pockets of the city that have flourished into culinary destinations, such as the Distillery District, the Ossington Strip and the Yorkville neighbourhood.

 MICHELIN-starred restaurants